wmnsk/gtp_exporter/README.md

 ```
 # HELP gtp_devices The number of existing GTP devices.
 # TYPE gtp_devices gauge
-gtp_devices{name="s1u",role="GGSN"} 1 // should be "SGSN".
-Perhaps a bug in kernel GTP or netlink package...?
+gtp_devices{name="s1u",role="GGSN"} 1 // should be "SGSN", but Kernel module doesn't have this value stored, and defaulted to "GGSN"
 gtp_devices{name="s5u",role="GGSN"} 1
 # HELP gtp_exporter_build_info A metric with a constant '1' value labeled by version, revision, branch, and goversion from which gtp_exporter was built.
 # TYPE gtp_exporter_build_info gauge